dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Concepts.md

 The _Banking Connection_ technology allows us to send money to a payee regardless of the selected payment method.

 ## FX Service
 _Foreign Exchange_ or _FX_ refers to the current rate to convert one country's currency to another.
-This value is updated according to destination country regulations.
+We update this value according to destination country regulations.

 ## Payee
 A _Payee_ is a third party who will receive the money result of your Payout request.
 The information required for a _Payee_ is their name, document, phone, e-mail address, and bank account.